Sakshi-4546/3-tier/Readme.md

 ![](./Img/Screenshot%20(92).png)

 ### Step 2 :- Create subnets for Web, App, and DB
- Create two subnets for DB one in Availability Zone A & Availability Zone B (for RDS DB subnet group)
+ Create two subnets for DB one in Availability Zone A & one in Availability Zone B (for RDS DB subnet group)

 ![](./Img/Screenshot%20(93).png)